GKM sheaves and nonorientable surface group representations: GKM theory

-\begin{proof} We use Lemma \ref{noodelsouptime} to describe the global sections functor.
-Let denote the restriction map and let $\Delta \subset \Pt$ be the finite set of $\alpha_0$ for which $i_{k,\alpha_0}^*$ is nonzero for either $k=1,2$.
+We use Proposition \ref{noodelsouptime} to describe the global sections functor.
+Let denote the restriction map and let $\Delta \subset \Pt$ be the finite set of $\alpha$ for which $i_{k,\alpha}^*$ is not an isomorphism for either $k=1$ or $2$.
 The map (\ref{tensisormpequ}) is equivalent to the functorial map

-Our hypotheses imply that $i^*_{\alpha_0}$ is an injective map between free $A$-modules and that $i^*_{\alpha_0}$ becomes an isomorphism after localizing to the hyperplane $(\alpha_0)^{\perp} \subset \clie{t}$.
+Our hypotheses imply that $i^*_{\alpha}$ is an injective map between free $A$-modules and that $i^*_{\alpha}$ becomes an isomorphism after localizing to the hyperplane $(\alpha)^{\perp} \subset \clie{t}$.
 If $\Delta$ has cardinality one, then $\psi$ is an isomorphism because everything is free.
 Since localization commutes with tensor products and finite intersections (\cite{eisenbud1995cav} \S 2.2), we deduce that if $x \in \clie{t}$ is annihilated by no more than one element of $\Delta$, then the localization of $\psi$ at $x$ is an isomorphism.
 Consequently, the support of both $ \ker(\psi)$ and $\cok(\psi)$ must lie in the union of codimension two planes $(\alpha_0)^{\perp} \cap (\alpha_1)^{\perp}$ where $\alpha_0$ and $\alpha_1$ vary over distinct elements of $\Delta$.

 Now suppose that $H^0(\F_k)$ is a free $A$-module for $k=1,2$ and let $M$ and $N$ denote the source and target of $\psi$ respectively.
 Then $M$ is free, so $M \cong A^d$ for some non-negative intger $d$ (ignoring the grading).
 Because $\ker(\psi)$ is torsion submodule of $M$, it must be zero and we have a short exact sequence